iturdikulov/notes/TES_Skyrim.md

 ### Optional Mods

 - **[Cutting Room Floor](http://www.nexusmods.com/skyrimspecialedition/mods/276/?)** -
-  This is a result of unfinished content created by bethesda but not included in the final release (most likely due to time constraints).
+  This is a result of unfinished content created by Bethesda but not included in the final release (most likely due to time constraints).
 This mod restores and finishes that content.